agiga-quanta/PSSI_database/README.md

 This guide is also included in a youtube playlist showing how to download and install `neo4j` Desktop [here](https://youtube.com/playlist?list=PL3KBtMOTv6gM73L33Ie1kHHKp6SXbEpyH)

+The guide has also been updated to work on AuraDB.

 ## Part 1: Importing data into `neo4j`
 Since our dataset are already made above in tsv files, you can import them into the project by following the steps below:
 - Select the `...` option